 The CESG and accumulated earnings will be part of the EAPs paid out of the RESP to the beneficiary.

 If the beneficiary does not pursue post-secondary education, the CESG is returned to the government.

-For families entitled to the National Child Benefit (NCB) supplement for their child, the CLB will provide an initial $500 to children born on or after January 1, 2004.
-To help cover the cost of opening an RESP for the child, HRSDC will pay an extra $25 with the first $500 bond.
-Thereafter, the CLB will also pay an additional $100 annually for up to 15 years for each year the family is entitled to the NCB supplement for the child.
+The Canada Learning Bond provides an initial $500 to children in modest income families, born on or after January 1, 2004.
+To help cover the cost of opening an RESP for the child, Employment and Social Development Canada will pay an extra $25 with the first $500 bond.
+The CLB also includes additional payments of $100 for each previous and subsequent year of eligibility, up to age 15, for a maximum of $2,000.

-Children who are in care of a public primary caregiver of whom receive a special allowance under the Children's Special Allowance Act, are also entitled to the Canada learning bond.
+Children who are in care of a public primary caregiver for whom a special allowance under the Children's Special Allowance Act is paid, are also entitled to the Canada learning bond.